-If you would like to share info about participating and supporting the Line 3 protests, as well as other questions, ideas, and resources, join the Friends for Right Relationship google group.
+If you would like to share info about participating and supporting the Line 3 protests, and further action, as well as other questions, ideas, and resources, join the Friends for Right Relationship google group.
 Click here groups.google.com/g/FriendsRR and complete the “Join Request Form.”

 Take Action From Home

 Friends can also support the Line 3 protests at home and in your meetings, churches, and communities in the following ways:

 - Call President Biden at 202-456-1111 or write him an email to #StopLine3.